M45-Science/rcon/README.md

 ```

 ## License
-This lib is licesed under the [MIT License](LICENSE)
+This lib is licensed under the [MIT License](LICENSE).

 ## Contributors
-If you should encaunter a bug or a missing feature dont hessitate to open an issue or even submit a pull-request.
+If you should encounter a bug or a missing feature don't hesitate to open an issue or even submit a pull-request.

 Special thx to [nhh](https://github.com/nhh) and [dnltinney](https://github.com/dnltinney) for the great help debugging this lib.